mit-pdos/perennial/README.md

 Perennial uses [Goose](https://github.com/tchajed/goose) to enable verification of programs written in (a subset of) Go.

+This repository also includes a proof of the transaction system in [goose-nfsd](https://github.com/mit-pdos/goose-nfsd), including a simple NFS server built on top.

 ## Compiling

 We develop Perennial using Coq master and maintain compatibility with Coq 8.12.

 This project uses git submodules to include several dependencies.
 You should run `git submodule update --init --recursive` to set that up.

-We compile with [coqc.py](etc/coqc.py), a Python wrapper around `coqc` to get timing information; due to limitations in the Makefile, this wrapper is required to pass the right flags to Coq even if not using the timing information.
-You'll need Python3 and the `argparse` library (`pip3 install argparse`) to run the wrapper.

 To compile just run `make` with Coq on your `$PATH`.

+We compile with [coqc.py](etc/coqc.py), a Python wrapper around `coqc` to get timing information.
+The wrapper requires Python3 and the `argparse` library.
+You can also compile without timing information with `make TIMED=false`.

 ## Compilation times

-Perennial takes about 60-70 CPU minutes to compile.
-Compiling in parallel with `make -j4` is significantly faster, and can cut the time down to 15-20 minutes.
+Perennial takes about 70-80 CPU minutes to compile.
+Compiling in parallel with `make -j4` is significantly faster, and can cut the time down to 20-25 minutes.

 Incremental builds are better, after Iris and some core libraries are compiled.